 Estonian betting websites accept dozens of different deposit methods that can be used to fund your player account and receive withdrawals.
 All the most common international methods such as Neteller, Skrill, Visa, MasterCard, Instadebit, Click2Pay, Paysafecard and Entropay are accepted by most sites.

-Some gaming sites also accept Estonia-specific deposit methods that work directly with your bank to process deposits.
+Some online gambling sites also accept Estonia-specific deposit methods that work directly with your bank to process deposits.
 Here’s a look at three of those.

 Trustly works with the major banks in Estonia such as Swedbank, SEB and Nordea.
 This method and the two others described above are used for deposits only.
 When it’s time to withdraw, you can receive a bank wire or check in the mail.